Address: 16228 Main Ave SE #113

 3. Effective in Heart Diseases

-Green tea apparently contains catechins and polyphenolic compounds that add a protective lining of blood vessels to help them stay relaxed, which is a direct effort to withstand the changes in blood pressure.
+Green tea contains catechins and polyphenolic compounds that add a protective lining to blood vessels to help them stay relaxed, which is a direct effort to withstand the changes in blood pressure.

-Several studies have been successfully conducted in different age groups to look at the after-effects of drinking green tea, and it has been found to have a significant lower risk of dying from cardiovascular diseases.
-It also protects against any formation of blood clots in the body.
+Several studies have been conducted in different age groups to examine the after-effects of drinking green tea.
+It has been found to have a significantly lower risk of dying from cardiovascular diseases.
+It also protects against any form of blood clots in the body.

 4. Skincare Benefits

-EGCG, a powerful antioxidant present in green tea, helps combat UV rays from damaging DNA to prevent skin cancer.
-Green tea also has anti-aging properties within.
-The high content of polyphenol reduces skin irritation, swelling, or redness.
-These anti-inflammatory properties make sit a great choice within people.
+EGCG, a potent antioxidant in green tea, helps combat UV rays from damaging DNA to prevent skin cancer.
+Green tea also has anti-aging properties.
+The high content of polyphenols reduces skin irritation, swelling, or redness.
+These anti-inflammatory properties make sit an excellent choice for people.
 Green tea is also beneficial for hair growth.
 Leaf fibers present in green tea help stimulate hair growth and increase cell turnover in hair follicles.

 5. Effect on Sleep

-Theanine, an amino acid present in green tea is a compound that works by reducing stress-related hormones and improves brain functionalities, helps in reducing stress and promotes relaxation of mind.
+Theanine, an amino acid present in green tea, is a compound that reduces stress-related hormones and improves brain functionalities, helps reduce stress, and promotes relaxation of the mind.

 6. Improves Dental Health

 Chemical antioxidant “catechins” destroy bacteria and viruses that cause throat infections, cavities, or tooth decay.
-Catechins inhibit growth of tooth decaying bacteria that may cause plaque formations.
-Studies suggest consumption of green tea lowers the risk of tooth decay and reduces risk of bad breath.
+In addition, catechins inhibit the growth of tooth-decaying bacteria that may cause plaque formation.
+Studies suggest green tea lowers the risk of tooth decay and reduces the risk of bad breath.

 7. Lowers Risk of Being a Diabetic

 Type 2 diabetes is a disease that has reached epidemic proportions in the past few decades and now affects more than 400 million people worldwide.
-Elevated blood sugar levels and inability to produce insulin in the body increase the risk of diabetes.
+Elevated blood sugar levels and the inability to produce insulin increase the risk of diabetes.
 The antioxidants present in green tea help regulate body glucose levels and increase insulin spikes.